toksaitov/ips-arch-project/Readme.md

 3. Write the inline assembly.

+4. Compile your code with `make`.

+5. Profile your code with `make profile`.

-4. Test the code on a machine that supports AVX512 instructions.
+6. Test the code on Kaggle machines with the support of the AVX512 extensions.
+   You can use the `avx512-env.ipynb` Jupiter notebook to prepare the environment on their server.
+You will have to register an account.
+   Sometimes, you have to reload the notebook to get a server with the CPU supporting `AVX512f` SIMD instructions.
+It is recommended to use the `auca.space` server to develop and write code and only test on Kaggle machines.

 ### What to Submit

-1. In your private course repository that was given to you by the instructor during the lecture, create the path `project/task-1/`.
+1. In your private course repository that was given to you by the instructor during the lecture, create the path `project/task-01/`.

 2. Put the `filters.impl.h.c` with intrinsics for task #1.

-1. In your private course repository that was given to you by the instructor during the lecture, create the path `project/task-2/`.
+1. In your private course repository that was given to you by the instructor during the lecture, create the path `project/task-02/`.

 2. Put the `filters.impl.h.c` with inline assembly for task #2.